kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 ### Failures in Publishing

 * if unsure, producer should publish the message again
-* set messages and queues as durable
+* set messages persistent, exchanges and queues as durable
 * use publisher confirms

 ' republish - with the same MessageId! leads to duplicates